The article was updated on May 24, 2023.

 The client-side of a taxi booking app like Uber consists of two interactive mobile applications – one for demand (passengers) and one for supply (drivers), each with its own set of features.

-There’s also need for the web-based admin dashboard which will serve the role of centralized backend-office, to monitor the entire system and to perform administrative actions.
+There’s also a need for the web-based admin dashboard which will serve the role of centralized backend-office, to monitor the entire system and to perform administrative actions.

 The two options to build a client-side app: